pytgit/mod-a-recipe/README.md

    (refer to code here: src/models/train_model.py)

 4. Similar recipes were found as a result, and differences in ingredients lists are highlighted as possible substitutions or enhancements to the selected recipe.
-Check out the application with sample results on [Mod-a-recipe](https://mod-a-recipe.herokuapp.com/)
+Check out the Flask application with sample results on [Mod-a-recipe](https://mod-a-recipe.herokuapp.com/)

 ## Resources
 1. NYTimes Ingredients Phrase Tagger.
 [Github](https://github.com/NYTimes/ingredient-phrase-tagger)